Let’s talk about why Drinking wine should be fun and not so serious!

 This is an example of a really expensive wine.

-Yes, I was at Chateau Lafite Rothschild.
+Yes, this is Chateau Lafite Rothschild.
 Is it worth the high price?
 It depends who you are asking.
 This was a tease.
 Incredibly exciting being there regardless.

 If you read the About section on this site, thank you, and I apologize for repeating some of the information I wrote in there.
 It just explains so much on how I view wine.